-Employment of human resources professionals is projected to grow 9 percent from 2016 to 2026.
-As new companies form and organizations expand their operations, they will need human resources professionals to oversee and administer their programs and to ensure that firms adhere to changing and complex employment laws.
+Human Resources Specialists in Ohio expected to increase by six percent between 2016 and 2026.1 As new companies form and organizations expand their operations, they will need human resources professionals to oversee and administer their programs and to ensure that firms adhere to changing and complex employment laws.
 Strong competition can be expected for most positions.*

 1 onetonline.org/link/summary/13-1071.00, retrieved 2/25/2020